Event-Driven Architecture

 Pub/Sub API (gRPC)

-The modern event streaming API that replaces CometD-based Streaming API.
-Uses gRPC for high-performance bidirectional streaming.
+The modern event streaming API replacing the CometD-based Streaming API.
+Built on gRPC for high-performance bidirectional streaming.

 When to Use